-New Exhibit Coming Soon!
+New Exhibit Coming in December!

 Route 66 officially came into existence on November 11, 1926.
 Following a successful campaign by Tulsan Cyrus Avery, Tulsa was included on the route for the new highway.
 Avery served on the planning commission for the U.S. Bureau of Public Roads, a group formed in the mid-1920s to connect hundreds of existing roads across the country into an improved nationwide network for the automobile age.